 On May 8, 2026, the Genesis ransomware group listed Integrated Process Engineers & Constructors on its leak site and began publishing what it claims are the company’s internal files stolen during a ransomware attack.

-Confirmed Details of the Incident
+Reported Details of the Incident

 Public reporting indicates that Integrated Process Engineers & Constructors, a firm that designs and builds custom modular process systems such as bioreactors, filtration systems, and utility stations, had data exfiltrated.
 The Genesis ransomware group posted the material on its dark-web leak site, accessible via the onion address indexed by ransomware.live.
-Available reporting does not yet specify the exact number of files or the volume of data released, but the listing itself confirms that sensitive internal documents are now in the hands of the attackers.
+Available reporting does not yet specify the exact number of files or the volume of data released, but the listing itself confirms that sensitive internal documents may now be in the hands of the attackers.
 No customer or employee count has been publicly confirmed, and the precise date of initial compromise remains undisclosed in current reporting.

 Why This Matters for You and Your Family